BiDAlab/TypeFormer/README.md

 We analyse the performance of TypeFormer over an evaluation set of *U* = 1000 subjects unseen in the training and validation phases.
 The metric chosen for evaluation is the Equal Error Rate (EER).

-We consider a fixed number of 15 acquisition sessions per user.
+We consider a fixed number of 15 acquisition sessions per subject.
 Out of these, we use a variable number of enrolment sessions (*E* = 1, 2, 5, 7, 10) in order to assess the performance adaptation of the system to reduced availability of enrolment data.
 Additionally, also the experiments are repeated changing the input sequence length, *L* = 30, 50, 70, 100, to evaluate the optimal keystroke sequence length.

 The table below reports the results obtained by TypeFormer in comparison with two recently proposed keystroke verification studies.
 In [\[3\]](https://arxiv.org/abs/2212.13075), a different Transformer-based architecture was proposed as a preliminary version of the current work.
 In [\[4\]](https://ieeexplore.ieee.org/document/9539873), TypeNet, a Long Short Term Memory Recurrent Neural Network, was proposed.